 "I am so pleased that I applied and was accepted onto this course.
 It has provided me with an excellent start to teaching and the supportive and caring approach of course leaders and trainees has really helped me to develop."

 "It was great to be in school in the second week of the course.
 I have definitely found the career for me."

-The PCP programme is designed to meet the national Teachers' Standards (2012) and over 24 weeks are spent in schools over the three terms.
+The PCP programme is designed to meet the national Teachers' Standards (2012) and 25 weeks are spent in schools over three terms.

-During the first term, we will help you to build your confidence and professional expertise through a series of visits to your first placement school.
+During the first term, we help you to build your confidence and professional expertise through series of visits to schools, including your first placement school.
 You will observe good teaching and gradually move into taking parts of whole class lessons.
-Over twenty-five days are spent in this and other schools during the autumn term.
+Over twenty-five days are spent preparing you in schools during the autumn term before you are finally assessed.
 This prepares you well for your first block placement early in the spring term, where you concentrate mainly on teaching the core subjects.